tecracer-chef/openhab-cookbook/README.md

 ### Init script

 If you want to install an init.d script for booting, use the `openhab::initscript` recipie.
 Currently only Raspbian is supported.

+### my.openhab plugin

+If you want to install the myOpenHABplugin, run the `openhab::my_openhab` recipie - it will place the requested .jar in the addons dir.

+You'll still need to set/get the uuid/secret registration yourself.

 ## License and Authors